 “All to Us”

 I enjoy the chorus of this track: “Let the beauty of Your name be the appreciation of the church.
 Let the righteousness of God become a holy flame that burns.
 Allow saving love of Christ be the measure of our lives.
 We consider You’re all to us.”
-We’re singing this on Ash Wednesday because, again, it comes our eyes upward to God’s honor, his righteousness, and his protecting love—not on our fasting from candy or Television for 40 days.
+We’re singing this on Ash Wednesday because, again, it comes our eyes upward to God’s honour, his righteousness, and his protecting love—not on our fasting from candy or Television for 40 days.

 Closing“Guide Me O Thou Great Jehovah”